LucasJMO/E6Plus/classes/Marshall.md

 **War Shout**(Ex): At 3rd level, a Marshall’s battle shout affects all allies within medium range.
 The allies must still be able to hear the Marshall as normal.

 **Bolster Allies**(Ex): At 4th level, allies being affected by the marshall's battle shout may reroll one d20 die roll per usage of battle shout.
 The ally must decide to reroll immediately after making their roll (before they know whether their save, attack, skill check, etc.) has succeeded, and must abide by the result of the reroll, even if it's worse than the original roll.
-Using their reroll prematurely ends the the benefits of battle shout.

 **Inner Strength**(Ex): A 5th level marshall may expend one usage of Battle Shout to give himself a +2 untyped bonus to Charisma.
 Activating Inner Strength requires a swift action, and the bonus lasts for one round per class level.

-**Snap Out Of It**(Ex): A 5th level marshall can expend a move action target an ally within 60 feet who is suffering a negative effect as the result of a failed will save and allow them to reroll the save and add the marshall's Charisma modifier to their roll.
+**Snap Out Of It**(Ex): A 5th level marshall can expend a move equivalent action to target an ally within 60 feet who is suffering a negative effect as the result of a failed will save and allow them to reroll the save and add the marshall's Charisma modifier to their roll.
 If they succeed the effect ends, if they fail the effect continues as normal.
+Should the ally fail their first save the marshall may expend one further usage of battle shout to allow the ally to attempt a second save.

 **Terrible Shout**(Ex): Twice per day, a marshall can expend a standard action to force all creatures within 60 foot cone to make a Will save (DC 10 + 1/2 Class Level + Charisma Modifier) or becomes frightened for 3 rounds.
 Creatures who succeed this save are unaffected by this ability for the next 24 hours.